ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 So the terminal has 256 bytes of SRAM, with 64 bytes of internal RAM as well in the 8035, for a total of 320 bytes of RAM.
 That's not much to work with!

 The rest of the chips consists mainly of 7400-series TTL chips.
+In the 1978 Computerworld article announcing the terminal, there was a claim that the terminal used "one-third the number of integrated circuit components of comparable terminals."
+How many ICs were present in the VT100, for example?

 I annotated the picture of the board with what I found.